Place content here. This is a site-wide alert banner.

 ITS can assist with identifying reputable Suppliers for those wishing to have a third-party expert to validate accessibility.
 After review, Suppliers can either remediate or provide guidance to the site’s developers and/or content creators on remediation.

-In order to request an exception to Policy 1605 Web Accessibility Policy, the Site Owner must complete an Exception Request which details the use and audience for the University Website and why compliance is not technically feasible or would create an undue hardship (e.g., by fundamentally altering the site).
+In order to request an exception to Policy 1605 Web Accessibility Policy, the Site Owner may be required to complete an Exception Request which details the use and audience for the University Website and why compliance is not technically feasible or would create an undue hardship (e.g., by fundamentally altering the site).
 In addition, an accommodation plan may be required.
 An Exception Request template is available.
-Email the completed template to the Accessibility Steering Committee via firstname.lastname@example.org.
+Email the completed template to the Accessibility Steering Committee via email@example.com.

 The Supplier Selection Process